 - Action Prologue: The prologue is over six thousand years of a painting traveling from Earth to the Doctor.
 The action kicks in when River Song is involved and breaks out of prison.

 - Affectionate Gesture to the Head: Amy finds herself stroking Rory's face and can't understand why.

 - All There in the Manual: Steven Moffat said that the Cybermen seen in this episode, despite the fact that they have the Cybus logo on their chest, are in fact the Mondas Cybermen.
 The only reason they look that way is a low budget.

 - Apocalypse How: Metaphysical Annihilation on an omniversal scale.
+Every sun going supernova at once.
 It'll be as if the universe never existed.

 - Apologetic Attacker: Rory is forced to kill Amy, apologising all the time.

 - Arc Words: "The Pandorica Opens" are wrapped up here, since it opens.

 - Artistic License – History: The Doctor correctly notes that Stonehenge was already ancient in 102 A.D., but fails to mention that it was a lot more complete, having been gradually quarried over the centuries until becoming a public site.
 Of course, rebuilding Stonehenge would have been beyond the show's budget.

 - The Assimilator: A Cyberman head tries to clamp around Amy's and cyberize her.

 - Back from the Dead: Subverted.
 Rory has returned as an Auton doppelgänger with his memories.